Juliet Burke: Arrival on the Island

-Juliet awakens aboard "the Others'" Galaga submarine.
-Ethan helps her up and she disembarks onto a pier where she is greeted by Benjamin "Ben" Linus (Michael Emerson), who welcomes her to the Island.
+Juliet awakens aboard Galaga submarine.
+Ethan helps her up and she disembarks onto a pier where she is greeted by Benjamin "Ben" Linus (Michael Emerson), the leader of "the Others", who welcomes her to the Island.
 Juliet is presented with her own newly furnished house at the Others' Barracks, and also begins having therapy sessions with Dr. Harper Stanhope (Andrea Roth).
 In September 2001, after the six months on the Island that she agreed to passes, Juliet tells Ben the fertility problem causing pregnant women to die occurs during conception.
 Juliet reasons there is nothing more she can do and asks to go home, but Ben informs her that Rachel's cancer has returned and promises to cure it if she stays on the Island to continue her work.

 For the next three years, Juliet's test subjects experience uniformly fatal results.
 At some point, Juliet begins having an affair with Harper's estranged husband, Goodwin Stanhope (Brett Cullen).
-Harper discovers this and warns Juliet that should her relationship with Goodwin not come to an end immediately, there will be dire consequences from Ben, alluding to the latter's jealous romantic affections for Juliet.
+Harper discovers this and warns Juliet that should her relationship with Goodwin not come to an end immediately, they will face dire consequences from Ben, alluding to the latter's jealous romantic affections for Juliet.
 Juliet becomes suspicious of Ben when she notices a spinal tumor on his x-rays; since Ben is diagnosed with cancer, she becomes convinced that he lied about being able to cure Rachel.
 Enraged, Juliet confronts him over his apparent deception and tearfully asks to leave the Island but Ben refuses, generating hostility.
 The next day, a distraught Juliet prepares to host a book club at her house when she is visited by Amelia (Julie Adams).
 Juliet prepares to show her Ben's x-rays but the rest of the club arrives.
 While discussing the novel Carrie, Juliet and the Others witness Oceanic Flight 815 crashing on the Island on September 22, 2004.